 But, as we’ve already learnt in the cover page section, design is a crucial element of your business proposal.
 So this one gets two thumbs up!

-This 12 page proposal would be great for anyone in the food business.
+This 12 page business proposal template would be great for anyone in the food business.
 It has an introduction and about page, and options to showcase themes and previous work:

 This 10 page offering for those in the marketing game is funky, fun and full of energy.

-There’s plenty of space to explain the phases of your project and your overall methodology. there’s also pages for introducing your team and including testimonials.
+There’s plenty of space to explain the phases of your project and your overall methodology.
+There are also pages for introducing your team and including client testimonials.

-Suitable for marketing agencies and freelancers, this 16 page proposal Is chocked full of information that could save you a ton of time writing.
+Suitable for marketing agencies and freelancers, this 16 page business proposal template is chocked full of information that could save you a ton of time writing.
 The statement of work and contract at the end is also extensive.

-The isn’t a huge range of business proposals to choose from (Less than 20 by my count), but the ones they do have are very good.
+There aren’t a huge range of business proposal examples to choose from (Less than 20 by my count), but the ones they do have are very good.

 It’s quick and easy to knock one up and the proposals look clean and feel pretty slick.